 Researchers have found that antioxidants, such as vitamins C and E and betacarotene, supplements that contain magnesium can help to minimise noise-induced hearing loss.
 Whether these really help or not, the very best advice is never to do anything that could put your precious sense of hearing at risk of permanent damage.

 The otoacoustic emissions (OAE) test that check the outer hair cell function of the inner ear(cochlea) to estimate hearing sensitivity.
 It is now used as a new born screening test.

-The ABR test The ABR test is used to test the functional status of the auditory neural pathway (how sounds travel to the brain) and to assess hearing when behavioural testing cannot be performed due to age, cooperation, or developmental level.
+The ABR test is used to test the functional status of the auditory neural pathway (how sounds travel to the brain) and to assess hearing when behavioural testing cannot be performed due to age, cooperation, or developmental level.

-– as a screening procedure for newborns who are at risk for hearing loss.
+– As a screening procedure for newborns who are at risk for hearing loss.

-– as a diagnostic tool to identify infants and small children with a hearing loss.
+– As a diagnostic tool to identify infants and small children with a hearing loss.

-– to estimate hearing levels in difficult to test patients, i.e., mentally retarded, autistic, developmentally delayed.
+– To estimate hearing levels in difficult to test patients, i.e., mentally retarded, autistic, developmentally delayed.